Hindi University

 Hindi University, is a non-affiliating Public State University in Howrah, West Bengal.
 The university was established in 2019 under The Hindi University Act, 2019.
 It became active with the appointment of the first vice-chancellor, Damodar Mishra, in 2021.
 Its first batch started in Narashingha Dutta College.The university building is under construction in Uttar Arupara near Kolkata Police Training Camp in Howrah.

+Departments and Post Graduate Programmes

+The Hindi University has 4 arts department and they run 4 Post-Graduate Programme & courses in West Bengal :